 Our first stop of the morning was brunch at Bounty on Broad, where we settled in at a table by the window on the second floor for a feast of Cajun-influenced fare with plenty of Memphis pizzazz; I had the BBQ Benedict atop slaw and polenta cakes, while SVV opted for the Grits & Grillades.
 There were even vegetable juice cocktails on the drinks menu.
 Aquavit in my carrot juice?
 Talk about having my cake and eating it, too!
 Bounty on Broad serves brunch every Saturday and Sunday, and I highly suggest making a reservation.

 I always like to take a stroll after a heavy brunch as my food settles, and the Broad Avenue Arts District was the perfect place to do just that.
-Brimming with independent, artist-owned boutiques like Falling Into Place and Bingham & Broad, it was hard not to go credit card-crazy, particularly with a new house to outfit with all the pretty things.
-Good thing we’ll be back next month!
+Brimming with independent, artist-owned boutiques like Falling Into Place, it was hard not to go credit card-crazy, particularly with a new house to outfit with all the pretty things.

 After you’ve done a little retail therapy, go see our pals Kellan and Davin at Wiseacre Brewing Co., the award-winning brewery they opened in 2013 that is responsible for such popular brews as Tiny Bomb, Ananda and, my personal favorite, the Gotta Get Up to Get Down coffee stout.
-A second brewery location downtown is currently in the works.
+Wiseacre OG is located in Broad Avenue Arts District, while the larger Wiseacre HQ is now downtown just blocks from the National Civil Rights Museum.

 There are a few brightly-colored murals in the area, so be sure and factor in some time to seek them out, as well.
 And stay tuned for a full mural guide to Memphis, coming very soon!